Xqni/Blogging-Platform-API/README.md

 - Update an existing post
 - Delete an existing post

-Along with this, I have alos implemented a wildcard full text search which lets you search for posts in the database.
+Along with this, I have also implemented a wildcard full text search which lets you search for posts in the database.

 ## Goals
 The goals of this project are to help me: